TheNathannator/PlasticBand/Docs/README.md

 - 5-fret guitar
   - Guitar Hero
     - [x] Xbox 360
-    - [ ] PS2
+    - [ ] ~~PS2~~
-      - This is assuming they can be differentiated from regular PS3 controllers at all, and hoping the PS2 adapter landscape isn't too fragmented.
-Chances are they will require manual mapping, though.
+      - There is no standardization across different PS2 adapters, so there is no uniform way to natively support these guitars within a game.
+They will require manual mapping.
     - [x] PS3
     - [ ] Wii
   - Rock Band